The knee is an important load-bearing joint of the lower limb. Knee x-rays are done to assess the knee joint pathology.

 Modified Insall-Salvati Ratio

-It tells about position of patella and is checked on lateral 30 degree flexed knee radiograph.
+It tells about the position of the patella and is checked on lateral 30 degrees flexed knee radiograph.
 Following lengths are measured

-- B – Llength of the patellar articular surface (see diagram).
+- B – Length of the patellar articular surface (see diagram).

 Modified Insall-Salvati ratio = A/B